Parto83/chapter-3-worksheet/README.md

         else
         print("Incorrect!
 It is Beaker.")

-The first mistake is that the first if statement should have two equal signs instead of one.
-The second mistake is that there should be a colon after the else statement.
-The third mistake is that the else statement should not be imbedded into the if statement.
-The fourth statement is that the if statement is checking to see if a is equal to beaker when there is no a variable.
+first mistake: a is not defined, a has to be replaced with answer.
+Second mistake, if statement needs two equal signs ("=="). in oder words, if answer == "Beaker":
+Third mistake: after else statement, we need colon.
+Forth mistake: else statement has indentation error.

  8. This program doesn't work correctly.
 What is wrong?
 (1 pt)